AljoschaMeyer/chainable-command/readme.md

 ### Instance Methods:

 - `start()`: Signals the CommandInstance to start its lifecycle.
 The streams should be connected before this is called.
 - `kill()`: Signals the CommandInstance to end its lifecycle.
 It stops accepting new input.
 Calling does not interrupt `onInput` calls which are currently processing input, but it sets a flag which `onInput` can check to see whether it should terminate early.
+If called before `init` has been resolved, no input is accepted.

 ### Context for the lifecycle functions
 Inside the lifecycle functions (`init`, `onInput` and `cleanup`), `this` is bound to a special lifecycle context, which provides the following fields: